akkefa/ml-notes/docs/probability/random_variable.md

 # Random Variables
 The first step to understand random variable is to do a fun experiment.
 Go outside in front of your house with a pen and paper.
-Take note of every person you pass and their hair color, height in centimeters.
+Take note of every person you pass and their hair color & height in centimeters.
 Spend about 10 minutes doing this.

 Congratulations!
 You have conducted your first experiment!
 Now you will be able to answer some questions such as: